Post-graduation work permit

 If you haven’t submitted an immigration application or you did not leave Canada before your study permit became invalid, contact International Student Advising for support.

-Can I work while I am applying for the PGWP?
+can i work while i am applying for the pgwp?

 Working before you apply

 If you are working after finishing your last program requirement, such as your last final exam, it is important that you check whether or not your letter becomes available every day to avoid working after it has been issued.
-If accessing your letter in the SSC, save a copy of the PDF letter when it first becomes available.
+If accessing your letter in Workday, save a copy of the PDF letter when it first becomes available.

 Working after you’ve applied